scolastico/DeepL-JsonTranslator/docs/usage.rst

 File
 ----
-The command "file" currently has four arguments, one of which is optional.
+The command ``file`` currently has four arguments, one of which is optional.
 To be precise, the command consists of these blocks:

 .. code-block:: none